Cochineal: Failed farming in Ethiopia

 The nopal pear has been traditionally eaten in parts of northern Ethiopia, where it is utilized more than cultivated.
 Carmine cochineal was introduced into northern Ethiopia early in the 2000s to be cultivated among farming communities.
 Foodsafe exported 2000 tons of dried carmine cochineal over 3 years.

 A conflict of interest among communities led to closure of the cochineal business in Ethiopia, but the insect spread and became a pest.
 Cochineal infestation continued to expand after the cochineal business had ended.
 Control measures were unsuccessful and by 2014 about 16000 ha of cactus land had become infested with cochineal.

-In South Africa
+Biocontrol in South Africa

-There has been a population of Dactylopius insects on prickly pear cactuses around Cuyler Manor in Uitenhage; cochineal was introduced to South Africa as a biocontrol for invasive cactus plants.
+There has been a population of Dactylopius insects on prickly pear cactuses around Cuyler Manor in Uitenhage; several cochineal species were introduced to South Africa, with use encouraged as a biocontrol for different invasive cactus plant species.

 Carmine

 Preparation

 Cochineal dyes are one of three groups of red insect dyes, all of which are anthraquinone derivatives.
 The major color components in their respective chemical structures are carminic acid (in cochineal dyes), kermesic acid (in kermes dye) and laccaic acids (in lac dye).

 Carminic acid is extracted from the female cochineal insects and is treated to produce carmine, which can yield shades of red such as crimson and scarlet.
 The dried body of the female insect is 14–26% carminic acid.